adamclerk/adamclerk.github.com/_posts/2013-02-26-nancy-with-make-and-mono.md

 I wanted to start using my C# skills with my MacBook.
 So I began working with Make and [Mono](http://www.mono-project.com) to build [Nancy](http://www.nancyfx.org) Projects.
 Nancy is a MVC framework for .NET.

 To tell you the truth I'm in love.
-I should have make the switch sooner.
+I should have made the switch sooner.
 Honestly though, I don't think I could have without Nancy.
 It's a great framework that works great with Mono.

 That said I'd like to share with you my latest github repo.